zold-io/zold/README.md

 $ zold --help
 ```

-You will need PGP keys in `~/.ssh`.
-To generate them (if you don't have them yet):
+You will need PGP private and public keys in `~/.ssh`.
+If you don't have them yet, run this in order to generate a new pair:

 ```bash
 $ ssh-keygen -t rsa -b 4096
 ```

-First, create a wallet (instead of `5f96e731e48ae21f` there will be your
+First, create a new wallet (instead of `5f96e731e48ae21f` there will be your
-person wallet number, use it everywhere below):
+personal wallet number, use it everywhere below):

 ```bash
 $ zold create